w3core/RockJS/README.md

 > An example of usage you can find in [cli.example.sh][cli.example.sh]
 > (for macOS/OS X and Linux) and [cli.example.bat][cli.example.bat] for Windows.

+### Project configuration

+A most of popular IDEs allows to configure project building process.
+It allows to be ease for development process by using of RockJS CLI for deployment.
+Eclipse is one of the most popular IDE for Web.
+So, it will be taken as example.

+1. Create new or open existing `JavaScript Project`

+   ![Create new project][image.6]

+2. Enter project name and select what one of you need - create new project or create project from existing source:

+   ![Create new project][image.7]

+3. Open project menu and create new builder by the following menu path `Project > Properties > Builders > New > Program`.

+   In the opening dialog fill the following fileds:

+   * `Name` - the name of builder eg: "Build application"
+   * `Main > Location` - here you should enter path to PHP in your filesystem
+   * `Main > Working Directory` - in most of cases it can be predefined Eclipse variable `${project_loc}`
+   * `Main > Arguments` - the command to deploy project by using [RockJS CLI](#cli).

+     As you can see on the picture, an instance of RockJS application placed in the `/source` directory of project.
+     The application will be compiled into the `/public` directory.
+     All HTML, CSS and JS files will be optimized and compressed.

+     ![Create new project][image.8]

+   * Open `Refresh` tab and set checkbox [x] Refresh resources upon completition

+     ![Create new project][image.9]

+   * Press to the `OK` button in the right bottom conner of dialog to save your builder.

+4. When your builder has been created, you can build your project by calling of the following project menu command - `Project > Build Project`

 ### Hello World!